Blog / Supplier fraud

 Online marketplaces connect customers with suppliers, offering convenient apps or websites like Uber or Deliveroo.
 A customer places an order, and the marketplace allocates it to their most suitable driver (supplier).
 Marketplaces are incredibly popular business models, but they are uniquely at risk of fraud from two angles: customers and suppliers.

 In recent years, supplier fraud (also known as courier or vendor fraud) has made the headlines.
-Titles like “1 in 4 delivery drivers admit to eating your food,” and “customers accuse drivers of stealing their groceries” appeared everywhere.
+Titles like “one in four delivery drivers admit to eating your food” and “customers accuse drivers of stealing their groceries” appeared everywhere.

 These headlines may seem harmless, but supplier fraud can cause marketplaces eye-watering hidden costs.
-Plus, it can damage brand reputation which may deter customers and suppliers.
+Marketplace fraud is on the rise, and it can damage brand reputation too – which may deter customers and suppliers.
 Supplier fraud isn’t new, but it is a growing problem.

 Let’s take a look at why supplier fraud is a challenge for fraud teams, and how graph networks can give you better insight into the problem…